Benjamin-Wirz/Robotics-Blog/content/posts/week6.md

 Because of the new dimensions of the tube, the piston isn't the only thing that needed to be redone.
 I completely re modeled the top cap, making it much better than before, and also actualy usable with our tubes.

-{{< figure src="/img/Week6/Week6Pic2.webp" alt="Image of the new cap " position="center" style="border-radius: 8px;" caption="This is the new cap that I designed, I got rid of the dish on top as It actually caused issues where it wouldn't sink as it wouldn't will with water." captionPosition="left" height="1080" width="1920" >}}
+{{< figure src="/img/Week6/Week6Pic2.webp" alt="Image of the new cap " position="center" style="border-radius: 8px;" caption="This is the new cap that I designed, I got rid of the dish on top as It actually caused issues where it wouldn't sink as it wouldn't fill with water." captionPosition="left" height="1080" width="1920" >}}